Many vegans want to spend time with

 An organization based in Ho Chi Minh City in the south of Vietnam treats, spays, neuters, and re-homes animals in need.
 It’s run entirely by volunteers.

 A small rescue organization in Ho Chi Minh City for dogs and cats which does not promote visits and volunteers, you could enquire to see how you might help.
 A video of the shelter is here!

 This organization has a variety of projects including rescuing bears from the bear bile industry; ending the cat and dog meat trade and captive animal performances.
 You can volunteer or visit the sanctuaries.

 Based in Cuc Phong National Park, a few hours south of Hanoi, this group is dedicated to the rehabilitation, breeding, research, and conservation of Vietnam’s endangered primate species.

 Dedicated to raising animal awareness by providing information and an education program for Vietnamese children.
-Their mission is to improve the welfare of companion animals through education and rehabilitation.
-While the do not specifically discuss volunteer possibilities you are asked to reach out by email to see what possibilities there are.
+Its mission is to improve the welfare of companion animals through education and rehabilitation.
+While they do not specifically discuss volunteer possibilities you are asked to reach out by email to see what possibilities there are.

 We will update this list if you tell us of any places we’ve missed.